cjus/modern-web-seed/README.md

 $ bower install
 ```

+Note: this install can take a several minutes to complete.

 ## You're now ready to customize the seed app

 * Delete the .git folder.
 From within the project root use: `rm -rf .git`